OGRECave/ogre/Docs/src/material-scripts.md

 </dd> <dt>cubic</dt> <dd>

 This texture is made up of 6 2D textures which are pasted around the inside of a cube.
+The base_name in this format is something like ’skybox.jpg’, and the system will expect you to provide skybox_fr.jpg, skybox_bk.jpg, skybox_up.jpg, skybox_dn.jpg, skybox_lf.jpg, and skybox_rt.jpg for the individual faces.
 Alternatively 1 cube texture can be used if supported by the texture format(DDS for example) and rendersystem.
 Can be addressed with 3D texture coordinates and are useful for cubic reflection maps and normal maps.
 </dd> </dl>

 @param numMipMaps